croxton/hda-starter-kit/README.md

 #### `localComponents()`
 Vanilla JS components are loaded on demand in content swapped into a target by htmx, such as `<main>`.
 Create local components in `framework/components/local` and attach to elements with `data-component="myComponent"`.
 Determine the loading strategy for the component instance with `data-load=""`.

 The component can appear once or multiple times in your markup, with each instance respecting the loading strategy specified for the element it is mounted on.
-Regardless of the number of instances, the component's script (split into an individual chunk file by Webpack) will only be requested once - when the component is first encountered.
+Regardless of the number of instances, the component’s script (split into an individual chunk file by Webpack) will only be requested once - when the component is first encountered.

 For example, if you create a component class at `framework/components/local/myComponent.js`, you can use it in your html like this: